 In its native regions, both noni plant and fruit have been used as a "ghost medicine," based on the religious belief that ghosts are repelled by their pungent smell.

 Cosmetics.
 Due to its antioxidant properties, which benefits skin appearance, the essential oil and extracts of noni are also used in personal care products.

 Gardening.
 Noni is an attractive shrub which is generally well suited for home-gardens and landscapes.

 Timber.
-The wood is used for the construction of canoe parts and paddles, axe and adze handles, as well as digging sticks, and the roots are used for carving.
+The wood is used for the construction of canoe parts and paddles, axe and adze handles, as well as digging sticks.
+The roots are used for carving.

 Fuel.
 The trunk of the noni tree is used for firewood.

 Dye.
 The bark contains a red pigment, whereas a yellow pigment is obtained from the roots.
 Dyes from noni have been traditionally used to color clothing and fabrics.